germanfrelo/setting-up-frontend-web-dev-project/README.md

 If you wish to change the configuration, **the rule is to check whether it is a EditorConfig or Prettier relevant configuration and then change it in the appropriate file**.

 ### 5. Prettier and ESLint

-If you use ESLint, install eslint-config-prettier to make ESLint and Prettier play nice with each other.
-It turns off all ESLint rules that are unnecessary or might conflict with Prettier.
-There’s a similar config for Stylelint: stylelint-config-prettier

 #### 5.1.
 Turn off all ESLint rules that are unnecessary or might conflict with Prettier (code formatting rules)